benabus/symbaroum/markdown/core_player_guide.md

 A Combat Action can be replaced with an additional Movement Action, but not the opposite: a Movement Action cannot be replaced with an additional Combat Action.

-Example: When it is Grumpa 's turn to act, she choose to attack using the mystical power Confusion.
+_**Example:** When it is Grumpa 's turn to act, she choose to attack using the mystical power Confusion.
 It's performed with a [Resolute<-Resolute] test.
 The enemy has Resolute 9 (+1) so Grumpa. who has Resolute 15. must roll 16 or lower (15+ 1) in order to Confuse the enemy.
 Mira rolls 11 and the enemy stops in his steps, confused.
-Maybe our ogre has a chance to survive her first combat!
+Maybe our ogre has a chance to survive her first combat!_

-MOVEMENT ACTION
+#### MOVEMENT ACTION

 The Movement Action represents a meaningful movement in combat.
 The Movement Action is done on a character's Initiative.
 Normally, the exact distance is not of any great importance.
 What does matter in combat is who can make a melee attack and who can use ranged attacks.

 If a more exact distance needs to be calculated, then a Movement Action represents 10 paces (10 meters), but characters who engage an enemy in melee combat naturally stop by the enemy if the distance is shorter than that (in other words, the character does not have to move the full 10 paces).

-Movement Actions are used to:
+**Movement Actions are used to:**
 - Reach an enemy and engage it in melee combat.
 - Take up a flanking position next to an enemy already fighting an ally.
 - Move past an enemy to reach another one that stands further away (enemies that are bypassed may perform a Free Attack).
 - Withdraw from melee combat (which allows the enemy to perform a Free Attack against the character).
 If fighting multiple enemies, then each enemy is allowed a Free Attack.
 - Create a clear line of sight to an obscured enemy.

-Instead of moving, the Movement Action can be used to perform other kinds of Actions:
+**Instead of moving, the Movement Action can be used to perform other kinds of Actions:**
 - Switch weapons
 - Stand up from a prone position (requires a Quick test).
 - Drink/apply an elixir to yourself.

- Example: Our dear ogre is considered flanked, since she is standing between two brigands -meaning that the brigands have an Advantage against the big brute.
+ _**Example**: Our dear ogre is considered flanked, since she is standing between two brigands -meaning that the brigands have an Advantage against the big brute.
 Grumpa solves this with a Movement Action, which triggers a Free Attack from each of her enemies (lucky that Grumpa confused one of them!).
 The ogre moves around the confused enemy, and receives a Free Attack from the other brigand.
-After making her move, the ogre has both the brigands in front of her. and is no longer flanked.
+After making her move, the ogre has both the brigands in front of her. and is no longer flanked._

-REACTIONS
+#### REACTIONS

 Reactions are quick responses or follow-ups to other Actions or circumstances.
 They can be performed at any time during the turn and are not tied to the character's Initiative.
 The character can perform as many Reactions as is called for per turn, as long as there are triggers to react to.
 Reactions can use the effect of passive abilities, but not ofactive ones.

-FREE ATTACK
+#### FREE ATTACK

 There are situations when your character will have the opportunity to make a Free Attack with his or her weapon.
 This most commonly happens when the character is armed with a Long weapon, when an enemy tries to flee from an ongoing melee combat or when an opponent tries to run past the character in order to reach someone or something behind it.
 There are also some abilities which trigger Free Attacks under special circumstances.

 Free attacks can use the effect of passive abilities but not of active ones, and normally the character can only gain one Free Attack per triggering factor and turn -if two enemies try to withdraw from melee only 1 Free Attack is gained, but if one withdraws and one runs past, the character gains one Free Attack on each.

-Example: Let's go back to the Free Attack our ogre Grumpa was allowed to make against one of the brigands at the start of the battle.
-Grumpa had no abilities that affected her use of the staff, but if she had (like the Polearm Mastery ability) then the passive parts of that ability (e.g. the 1D8 damage at novice level) would have come into play when Grumpa performed her Free Attack.
+_**Example:** Let's go back to the Free Attack our ogre Grumpa was allowed to make against one of the brigands at the start of the battle.
+Grumpa had no abilities that affected her use of the staff, but if she had (like the Polearm Mastery ability) then the passive parts of that ability (e.g. the 1D8 damage at novice level) would have come into play when Grumpa performed her Free Attack._

+#### DEFENSE

+You are allowed to attempt to defend yourself against any attacks that your character is aware of.
+The character's Defense is usually based on Quick, then modified by such things as armor qualities and whether or not the character carries a shield.

+When a character is attacked, defense is tested as [Defense<-Accurate].
+If the test is successful the character has avoided the attack by either parrying or dodging it.
+If this test fails, the attack hits and deals damage if the weapon's damage value is higher than the outcome of the roll for the character's Armor.

+_**Example:** Our brave ogre heroine is relentlessly attacked by brigands and has to defend herself.
+Luckily enough, Defense is a Reaction, so Grumpa may defend herself an unlimited number of times each turn.
+Grumpa's Defense is 6[10, -2 for her leather apron and -2 for her Robust trait].
+The Game Master tells her that the attacking enemy's Accurate is -1: this is bad since it leaves Grumpa with an effective Defense of5 [6-1].
+The attack comes and Mira rolls 9 on 1020 -Grumpa is hit.
+It is good that Grumpa is an ogre and hence much tougher than most when it comes to withstanding damage._

-> Make the Combat Come Alive
+> #### Make the Combat Come Alive
 >
 > How an attack looks depends on the situation and the location where the battle takes place.
 Maybe the character is swinging an axe and hits its enemy both in the arm and in the stomach, or a crossbow is being fired from the top of a wall and the bolt slams into the chest of its target.
 It is important to make the attacks come alive for the battle to be perceived as dramatic.

-> Death test (1D20)
+> #### Death test (1D20)
+>
+> **1**
-> 1
+>
 > The character's damage looked much worse than it actually was: the character wakes up with 1D4 Toughness left.
 The character can act the next turn.
+>
+> **2-10**
-> 2-10
+>
 > The character remains at death's threshold.
+>
+> **11-19**
-> 11-19
+>
 > The character is a step closer to death.
 The third time the roll has this outcome, the character dies.
+>
+> **20**
-> 20
+>
 > The character dies, but may say some last harsh words if the player wants to.

-DEFENSE

-You are allowed to attempt to defend yourself against any attacks that your character is aware of.
-The character's Defense is usually based on Quick, then modified by such things as armor qualities and whether or not the character carries a shield.

-When a character is attacked, defense is tested as [Defense<-Accurate].
-If the test is successful the character has avoided the attack by either parrying or dodging it.
-If this test fails, the attack hits and deals damage if the weapon's damage value is higher than the outcome of the roll for the character's Armor.

-Example: Our brave ogre heroine is relentlessly attacked by brigands and has to defend herself.
-Luckily enough, Defense is a Reaction, so Grumpa may defend herself an unlimited number of times each turn.
-Grumpa's Defense is 6[10, -2 for her leather apron and -2 for her Robust trait].
-The Game Master tells her that the attacking enemy's Accurate is -1: this is bad since it leaves Grumpa with an effective Defense of5 [6-1].
-The attack comes and Mira rolls 9 on 1020 -Grumpa is hit.
-It is good that Grumpa is an ogre and hence much tougher than most when it comes to withstanding damage.

-Damage & Healing
+### Damage & Healing

 DAMAGE LOWERS the victim's Toughness and a creature dies when its Toughness reaches zero unless it is a player character, in which case he or she is regarded as being dying instead.
 Damage and wounds can be healed in a number of ways, described in this section.

-TOUGHNESS
+#### TOUGHNESS

 The character's Toughnessis equal to his or her value in the Strong Attribute.
 However, it can never be lower than 10.

-PAIN THRESHOLD
+#### PAIN THRESHOLD

 A character's Pain Threshold is half of its Strong value, rounded up.
 The actual Strong value is used to calculate this figure, even if it is lower than 10.